openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-grid-layout-gridcol.md

 public func order(value: GridColColumnOption): This
 ```

-**Function:** Sets the sequence number of the element, used to sort grid sub-components from smallest to largest based on their sequence numbers.
+**Function:** Sets the sequence number of the element, used to sort grid column components from smallest to largest based on their sequence numbers.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full

-**Initial Version:** 21
+**Since:** 21

 **Parameters:**